Carnival Horizon

 Best Known For

 Great Bars: Guy’s Pig & Anchor is reminiscent of a comfortable, casual country smokehouse, while Alchemy Bar, with its fun, apothecary-themed decor, serves excellent cocktails.
 (Both require an additional charge.)
 We also enjoyed the elegant Havana Bar, and the poolside RedFrog Rum Bar and Blue Iguana Tequila Bar.
 Both of these venues channel a fun island aesthetic, although we suspect the bartenders spend more time than strictly necessary directing guests between them, depending on their orders.
 (The rum bar does not make any tequila drinks, and vice versa.)
-These bars, plus Havana Bar, do not quire an extra charge.

-3-D and IMAX Movies: Carnival Horizon has side-by-side movie theaters—an IMAX theater and a second theater showing movies in 3-D.
+3-D and IMAX Movies: Carnival Horizon has side-by-side movie theaters — an IMAX theater and a second theater showing movies in 3-D.

 Who It's Best For